uibcdf/action-build-and-upload-conda-packages/README.md

 retention.
 Use an exact file identity and digest obtained from the staged candidate gate;
 package- or version-wide promotion is deliberately unsupported.

-Version 2.2.1 keeps public source/target verification unauthenticated and uses the token only for the label mutation.
-An upload-scoped token therefore remains sufficient; the Action does not require the broader `api:read` scope merely to inspect public metadata.
+Version 2.2.1 attempted unauthenticated channel metadata reads, but the Anaconda channel endpoint requires `api:read` and the client inherits the upload token from the environment.
+Version 2.2.2 reads exact file metadata and labels from the public release endpoint with ambient credentials explicitly discarded.
+The upload-scoped token is reserved for the label mutation.

 ## What changed in v2.0.3